marcos150895/lendicoChallenge/README.md

 #### Docker run (building docker image)

-To run this container you need put some arguments to docker run.
+To run this container you need to configure some arguments to docker run.

 - DEST (destination on file system to save the output)
 - ACCESS_KEY (RIOT API Token Access Key)